MonashDataFluency/data-fluency-website/content/resources/_index.md

 * [Introduction to R (Monash Bioinformatics Platform)](https://monashdatafluency.github.io/r-intro-2/) - an
 introductory tutorial on data exploration, visualization, and analysis with R

-* [More R (Monash Bioinformatics Platform)](https://monashbioinformaticsplatform.github.io/r-more/) - going into greater depth on R, including programming and automating repetitive tasks, more detail on the use of Tidyverse packages, and sharing data using Rmarkdown and shiny.
+* [Programming and tidy data analysis in R (Monash Bioinformatics Platform)](https://monashdatafluency.github.io/r-progtidy/) - going into greater depth in R, including programming and automating repetitive tasks, and more detail on the use of Tidyverse packages.
+[An earlier version of this workshop](https://monashbioinformaticsplatform.github.io/r-more/) also has material on sharing data using Rmarkdown and shiny, and using Bioconductor.

 * [Linear models in R (Monash Bioinformatics Platform)](https://monashbioinformaticsplatform.github.io/r-linear/) - using linear models in R. Linear models are useful for many things, and also foundational for machine learning and further statistical methods.